jethrokuan/braindump/content/posts/crossmodal_hashing.md

     hash code
 3. The space has to be similarity-preserving

-([Baltruv saitis, Ahuja, and Morency 2017](#org51289f9)) has some good reference papers.
+([Baltrušaitis, Ahuja, and Morency, n.d.](#org41b38e0)) has some good reference papers.

 ## Bibliography {#bibliography}

-<a id="org51289f9"></a>Baltruv saitis, Tadas, Chaitanya Ahuja, and Louis-Philippe Morency.
-2017.
-“Multimodal Machine Learning: A Survey and Taxonomy.” _CoRR_.
+<a id="org41b38e0"></a>Baltrušaitis, Tadas, Chaitanya Ahuja, and Louis-Philippe Morency. n.d.
+“Multimodal Machine Learning: A Survey and Taxonomy.” <http://arxiv.org/abs/1705.09406v2>.